MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 <a name="Run-Setup"></a>
 ### Run Setup

+THe download is a self-extracting executable.
+It's not necessary to unzip it first.

 1. Double-click **RServerSetup.exe** to start the wizard.
-2. Accept the SQL Server license agreement for R Server and th license agreement for Microsoft R Open.
+2. Accept the SQL Server license agreement for R Server, as well as the license agreement for Microsoft R Open.
-3. At the end of the wizard, click **Install**.
+3. At the end of the wizard, click **Install** to run setup.

 ### Log files